alessiorubicini/alessiorubicini.github.io/filmmaker.md

 comments: false
 ---

+> "Filmmaking is a chance to live many lifetimes." - Robert Altman

 I love watching movies.
-And I love making them just as much.
+And I love writing and making them just as much.
 Don't get me wrong, I haven't done any feature films (yet).
 But I love telling stories visually.
 Write them on paper and narrate them with a camera.
 It doesn't matter if it's a short film, a movie or a music video.
 As long as there's a story underneath and a camera above, I'm in.

 <div class="contacts" style="margin-top: 10px;">
 	<a href="https://www.youtube.com/@alessiorubicini" target="_blank"><i class="bi bi-youtube"></i></a>